How do Navy ships operate?

 What sort of training is involved?

 A lot.
-It starts at the US Naval Academy and continues through an officer's career, taking different paths depending on the person: classroom time, tests, simulations, on the job training on different warships.
+It starts at the US Naval Academy or Officer Candidate School and continues through an officer's career, taking different paths depending on the person: classroom time, tests, simulations, on-the-job training on different warships.

 Navy ship bridge teams in particular complete a management course that includes team-building and communications training, from situational awareness, analysis of error chains, voyage planning, stress and fatigue, among other skill sets.